mevdschee/php-crud-api/README.md

 ### Customization handlers

-You may use the "customization" middleware to implement any other functionality.
+You may use the "customization" middleware to modify request and response and implement any other functionality.

     'customization.beforeHandler' => function ($operation, $tableName, $request, $environment) {
         $environment->start = microtime(true);